alexlichtenberger/dotfiles/README.md

 - [shift keybinds in kitty](https://www.reddit.com/r/neovim/comments/mbj8m5/how_to_setup_ctrlshiftkey_mappings_in_neovim_and/) -- NOT WORKING YET
 - [Install COC extensions](https://vimawesome.com/plugin/coc-nvim)
   - COC requires node and npm (must be in `/usr/bin/node` and `/usr/bin/npm`)
-  - once installed, run `:CocInstall coc-marketplace` and the `:CocInstall CocList marketplace`
+  - once installed, run `:CocInstall coc-marketplace` and the `:CocList marketplace`